G. Gordon Liddy: Early life, family, education, military service

+Career

 FBI

-Liddy began his career with the FBI in 1957, initially serving as a field agent in Indiana and Denver.
+After graduation from law school, Liddy worked at the Federal Bureau of Investigation (FBI) under J. Edgar Hoover in 1957.
+Liddy was initially a field agent in Indiana and Denver, Colorado.
 While stationed in Denver, he made a significant arrest on September 10, 1960: Ernest Tait, a notable criminal who had twice appeared on the Ten Most Wanted.

-At age 29, Liddy became the youngest bureau supervisor at FBI headquarters in Washington, D.C..
+At age 29, Liddy became the youngest bureau supervisor at FBI headquarters in Washington, D.C.
 Under the mentorship of deputy director Cartha DeLoach, Liddy secured a position on director J. Edgar Hoover's personal staff, even acting as Hoover's ghostwriter.
 Despite his achievements, Liddy was also known for his reckless behavior among his fellow agents, highlighted by two particular incidents.

 The first incident took place in Kansas City, Missouri, during a covert operation.
 He was arrested but was subsequently released after contacting Clarence M. Kelley, former FBI agent and the then-chief of the Kansas City Police.
-The second incident involved an FBI background check that Liddy conducted on his future wife before they got married in 1957.
+The second incident involved an FBI background check that Liddy conducted on his future wife before they married in 1957.
 Liddy later claimed this action was a routine precautionary measure.

 Prior to his departure from the FBI in 1962, Liddy sought admission to various bars, leveraging his professional contacts.
 His application for admission to the United States Supreme Court was supported by Solicitor General Archibald Cox.